xyg-coder/DeployPlatform/README.md

 ## Target

-1. Finish the basic functions: deploy Python, Java programs online
-2. Use Docker and some other tools to optimize
+1. Support Java, cpp, python sandbox function.
+User can use this to test algorithms, read & write file.
+2. Support web applications with mysql, mongodb database.
+We provide users one username and password.
+User need to provide one way to start this service.

-## TODO:
+## Todo

-1. Use docker to deploy project.
-Move current functions to docker
-2. Add different roles and authorities.
+1. Add Sandbox function: select language, upload file, get output and get file materials.